nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### showing customer's details
+### finding customer by name

-1. showing customer customer
+1. finding customer by name

-   1. Test case: `show 1`<br>
+   1. Test case: `find name john`<br>
-      Expected: Details of the first customer on the list will be shown.
+      Expected: list of customers with john in their name will be shown

-   1. Test case: `show 0`<br>
+   1. Test case: `find name j0hn`<br>
-      Expected: Customer does not exist.
+      Expected: Invalid keyword has been enter.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect show commands to try: `show`, `show x` (where x is larger than the list size or less than 1)<br>
+   1. Other incorrect show commands to try: `find name`, `find x` (where x only contains english characters)<br>
       Expected: Similar to previous.

 ### finding customer by keyword

-1. finding customer by keyword
+1. finding customer by keyword type and keyword

-   1. Test case: `find john`<br>
+   1. Test case: `find allergies nickle`<br>
-      Expected: list of customers with john in their name will be shown
+      Expected: list of customers with nickle in their allergy will be shown

-   1. Test case: `find j0hn`<br>
+   1. Test case: `find nickle`<br>
       Expected: Invalid keyword has been enter.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect show commands to try: `find`, `find x` (where x only contains english characters)<br>